Lepa Mlađenović: Lesbian activism

-Mladjenovic and Suzana Tratnik were participants from Yugoslavia at the 1986 International Lesbian Information Service conference in Geneva.
-She, Dejan Nebrigic and several other activists founded Arkadia, Belgrade's first gay and lesbian organization, in 1990; the group operated until 1997.
-Mladjenovic was the first lesbian in Serbia to come out during a public television broadcast (in 1994); she discussed gay and lesbian issues and represented the Arkadia group.
-She and several other activists from Arkadia formed Labris, the first lesbian organization, the following year.
-In 2001, Mladjenovic described the experience:
+Mlađenović and Suzana Tratnik were participants from Yugoslavia at the 1986 International Lesbian Information Service conference in Geneva.
+She, Dejan Nebrigić and several other activists founded Arkadija, Belgrade's first gay and lesbian organization, in 1990; the group operated until 1997.
+Mlađenović was the first lesbian in Serbia to come out during a public television broadcast (in 1994); she discussed gay and lesbian issues and represented the Arkadija group.
+She and several other activists from Arkadija formed Labris, the first lesbian organization, the following year.
+In 2001, Mlađenović described the experience:

 I would write a solidarity letter with a package to an unknown woman in Sarajevo, knowing she is under the siege and bullets daily, and worry would she be embarrassed one day when she sees a lesbian in front of her door who wrote her letters?
 Why was it always so difficult to say that certain humanitarian aid came from lesbians?

-As part of Labris, Mladjenovic was an organizer of and participant in the first Lesbian Week in Slovenia in 1997 (organized by the Slovenian feminist lesbian group Kasandra).
+As part of Labris, Mlađenović was an organizer of and participant in the first Lesbian Week in Slovenia in 1997 (organized by the Slovenian feminist lesbian group Kasandra).
 Forty-five people participated from Novi Sad, Maribor, Skopje, Belgrade, Zagreb, Pristina, Split and Ljubljana, and the event introduced regional feminist cooperation.
 The second Lesbian Week was held in Sombor in 2000, and the third (both organized by Labris) took place in Novi Sad in 2004. and the fourth Lesbian Week was organised in 2011.

-Mladjenovic was a co-organizer of the 2001 Belgrade Pride.
+Mlađenović was a co-organizer of the 2001 Belgrade Pride.
 She and several other lesbian counselors founded the Counseling SOS line for Lesbians in 2012, where she was a workshop facilitator and psychological counselor as of 2017.

 Recognition

-Mladjenovic received the Felipa de Souza Award, awarded by OutRight Action International, for her contribution to LGBT human-rights activism in 1994 at a Pride celebration in New York.
+Mlađenović received the Felipa de Souza Award, awarded by OutRight Action International, for her contribution to LGBT human-rights activism in 1994 at a Pride celebration in New York.
 When she received the award, she said: "The place I come from is not the nation where I was born, but a lost lesbian country that I never had – but I will manage to create it, somehow."

-The Novi Sad Lesbian Organisation (NLO) honored Mladjenovic in 2011 by opening a lesbian, feminist, radical anti-fascist reading room named for her.
+The Novi Sad Lesbian Organisation (NLO) honored Mlađenović in 2011 by opening a lesbian, feminist, radical anti-fascist reading room named for her.
 She received the 2013 Anne Klein Women's Award, presented by the Heinrich Boell Foundation.
-Mladjenovic brought 22 lesbian activists from the region to the award ceremony in Berlin as part of a lesbian study visit.
+Mlađenović brought 22 lesbian activists from the region to the award ceremony in Berlin as part of a lesbian study visit.